 Debt consolidation can be great for people who feel their debt is getting out of hand but whose credit scores are still good.
-For those folks, other debt relief solutions like a debt management plan or negotiating with creditors may be a better option.
+For those folks whose credit score has already taken a hit, other debt relief solutions like a debt management plan or negotiating with creditors may be better options.

 The consolidation method you choose depends on your personal situation and what works best for your finances and the amount of debt you have.
 In general, though, most people consolidate debt through a debt consolidation loan (a type of personal loan) or a balance transfer credit card.

 So how do you decide?
 Well, it all depends on the type of debt you have.
 If you just have credit card debt, a balance transfer card is probably the right choice for you; however, if you have a lot of credit card debt, you may not qualify for another card with a high enough credit limit to transfer all your balances.